 Michael's retail and hospitality clients include national retailers and property management companies.
 He and his team were recognized in 2012 as Sears Holdings Corporation's "Go-To Firm for Litigation" in a survey conducted by American Lawyer and Corporate Counsel magazines.
-He has first-chaired trials in Hillsborough, Pinellas and Palm Beach Counties.
+He has first-chaired trials in Hillsborough, Palm Beach, Pinellas and Polk Counties.

-In his construction law practice, Michael represents contractors and subcontractors sued for commercial and residential construction products.
-He has defended against claims of alleged construction defects, as well as related mold claims allegedly resulting from water intrusion.
+In his construction law practice, Michael represents contractors and subcontractors sued for commercial and residential construction projects.
+He has defended against claims of alleged construction defects, as well as related mold claims resulting from water intrusion.

 His product liability work includes the defense of automobile and aviation manufacturers, as well as the defense of automobile and boat manufacturers in breach of warranty matters.
-His written work appears in national and regional publications such as the National Law Journal, the Stetson Law Review and Trial Advocate Quarterly.
+In his health care matters, he has assisted managed care providers in disputes with physician practice groups.
+Some of his written work appears in national publications such as the National Law Journal.